Esther Koplowitz, 7th Marchioness of Casa Peñalver

-Esther María Koplowitz y Romero de Juseu, 7th Marchioness of Casa Peñalver, LH is a Spanish businesswoman and philanthropist.
+Esther María Koplowitz y Romero de Juseu, 7th Marchioness of Casa Peñalver is a Spanish businesswoman and philanthropist.

 Biography

 Koplowitz is vice-president of the Board of Fomento de Construcciones y Contratas (FCC), one of the leading diversified Spanish groups, employing around ninety thousand people.
 She also holds board positions in several national and international companies, for instance vice-president of the board of Cementos Portland Valderrivas, and was formerly board member of French multinational Veolia Environnement.

 She is chairwoman of the Foundation that bears her name, the Esther Koplowitz Foundation, principally dedicated to charity work to help those most in need in society.
 She has built, equipped and donated care homes such as “Nuestra Casa” in Collado-Villalba (Madrid), and “La Nostra Casa” of Fort-Pienc in Barcelona, both for the elderly in need of special assistance as well as those without financial means, and “La Nostra Casa de Vall de la Ballestera” in Valencia for physically and mentally disabled adults.
 The construction of two other care homes is in the pipeline, one in Valladolid and a second in Valencia.
 They will both share the same objective as the home already built in Valencia.

 She has received numerous recognitions and awards for her philanthropic work as well as for her business acumen.
 Among them the Great Cross of the Order of Civil Merit, Gold Medal of Civil Order for Charitable Acts, Madrid Region Gold Medal, Blanquerna award from Catalonia Regional Government and gold medal, Academic Honour from the Royal Academy of History and Chevalier de l'ordre de la Légion d'honneur.

 WikiLeaks reveals that Esther Koplowitz made donations to the conservative organisation Hazte Oír, which itself funds the Vox party.